zogzog/cubicweb/doc/book/admin/setup.rst

 For Debian, these minimal dependencies can be obtained by doing::

-  apt-get install gcc python-pip python-dev python-lxml
+  apt-get install gcc python3-pip python3-dev python3-lxml

 or, if you prefer to get as much as possible from pip::

-  apt-get install gcc python-pip python-dev libxslt1-dev libxml2-dev
+  apt-get install gcc python3-pip python3-dev libxslt1-dev libxml2-dev

 For Windows, you can install pre-built packages (possible `source
 <http://www.lfd.uci.edu/~gohlke/pythonlibs/>`_).
 For a minimal setup, install: